focolab/minimo/paper.md

 # Acknowledgements

-We thank the UCSF Weill Institute For Neurosciences for providing funding and support for this project.
+We thank the UCSF Weill Institute for Neurosciences for providing funding and support for this project.

 This work was supported by NIH/NINDS grant NS115572 (R.L.D).